b12io/reading-group/flash-organizations.md

 # Things that went unanswered
 * How are these real world deployments more complex than building a mobile app (flash teams)?
-* Did personality / working style of individuals affect the quality / speed of work?
+* Did personality / working style of individuals affect the quality / speed of work? *It does play a factor, but isn't explored as much in this paper.
+Future work is looking at creating more effective teams with time*
-* How did workers react to the strict hierarchy?
+* How did workers react to the strict hierarchy? *One interesting thing that happened is a bunch of (re)organization happened in Slack, and researchers would have to remind workers to go update structure in Foundry.
+We see this in Orchestra as well.*

 # Questions for B12 to ponder
 * What did we learn from our experience with experts in Orchestra that aligns with the learnings from this paper?
-What doesn't align?
+What doesn't align? *volume of work, knowing when it's coming. frustrations around tasks going away too quickly.*
-* What techniques from Foundry can we adapt and use in Orchestra?
+* What techniques from Foundry can we adapt and use in Orchestra? *our workflows should be more adaptive to customer input (e.g., single-page vs. multi-page website).
+Foundry has better support for finer-granularity tasks.
+Ran into issues with task scope being all over the place, but erring toward being more specific.*
 * Do we have (will we have) tasks that require Flash Organizations?
 What might they be?

+# Interesting aspects of the discussion
+* The fast hiring, despite needing more improvements for hiring quality,

 # Other references
 [Flash Organization slides](http://hci.stanford.edu/publications/2017/flashorgs/chi2017-flashorgs-final.pdf)